What Is A Dry Pedicure?

 As we talked about earlier, you likely have a “picture” of the perfect pedicure in your head that includes the twenty-minute soaking at the start.

-Cutting out the experience of the foot spa makes it seem like less of an “experience” and more like something that you can do yourself.
+Cutting out the experience of the foot spa makes it seem less like an “experience” and more like something you can do yourself.

 Because of this, you may only be able to treat yourself to a dry pedicure during a vacation or trip, that is, until the time comes when it’s offered at your local salon.